 Make Personal Statements

-There is no universal phrase that makes grief-stricken people feel better, so try for words to show you care or can be helpful in some concrete way.
+There is no one phrase that can make someone who is grieving feel better, so instead, you should focus on finding words that demonstrate your concern or that can be helpful in some specific way.

 Practice, Practice, Practice

-Whether it's in front of a mirror or with your best friend, practice what you will say.
-Videotape or record yourself so you can hear what you sound like and how you look.
+You should practise what you are going to say, whether it be in front of a mirror or with your closest friend.
+Record or videotape yourself so you can hear what your voice sounds like and see how you appear on camera.

-Make sure to stand up straight and look at your audience.
-If this makes you nervous, pick a spot or two in the room and keep those as your focal points.
+Be sure to maintain a straight posture and look at the people in the room.
+If the thought of this makes you anxious, pick out one or two locations in the room and make those your points of focus.

 Use Visual Aids

-This may sound like something you would use while giving a speech in English class, but visual aids help.
+The use of visual aids is beneficial, despite the fact that the phrase may sound like something you would use while delivering a speech in English class.

-Books, photographs, or even a favourite baseball cap are good visual props and give you something to talk about.
+Books, photographs, or even a baseball cap that you like to wear are all good examples of visual props that can give you something to talk about.

 Specific Things to Say at a Memorial Service